raspberrypilearning/install-raspberry-pi-desktop/en/step_3.md

 --- /collapse ---

-+ In Etcher, click **Select Image** and open the `Raspberry Pi Desktop` ISO file you downloaded.
++ In Etcher, click **Select Image**.

++ In the window that opens, select the `Raspberry Pi Desktop` ISO file you downloaded, and then click **Open**.

 ![selecting raspberry pi desktop image from etcher](images/etcher_select_image.PNG)

 + Select the correct USB drive.
+If you need to change the one that is selected, click **Change**.

 ![drive selected in etcher](images/etcher_select_usb_annotated.PNG)

-**Warning:** selecting the wrong drive will result in the data on it being deleted.
+**Warning:** selecting the wrong drive and then proceeding to the next step will result in all the data on the drive being deleted.

 + Click **Flash** to write the Raspberry Pi Desktop image to your USB drive.